-You can swap a thought's name with its label by clicking the Switch button in the Thought Properties dialog box.
+You can swap a thought's name with its label by clicking the Switch button (double sided arrow) in the Thought Properties dialog box.
 This can be very useful when the default label and name are assigned based on a URL and the automatic naming isn't optimal for your purposes.